 Work credit requirements depend on the age at which you became disabled.
 Most adults need at least 40 work credits.
 You must have earned twenty of those credits in the last ten years before you became disabled.

 Younger workers will need fewer work credits.
-If you’re not sure about your requirements, contact a Stonecrest SSDI lawyer.
+If you’re not sure about your requirements, contact a Social Security Disability lawyer in Stonecrest.

 If you have earned enough work credits, the SSA will evaluate your condition.
 You must have a condition that the administration considers “disabling” and “severe.”

 A severe condition will significantly limit your ability to do activities like:

 You must be unable to work for at least 12 months.
 The SSA will consult their Listing of Impairments to see if you qualify.
 If your condition is not on that list, it might compare to a listed condition.

 It can be challenging to know whether you qualify for SSDI.
 It’s best to work with a Stonecrest Social Security Disability attorney.
 Your attorney can help you build the strongest application possible.

 Social Security does not cover partial disabilities.
 To qualify for benefits, you must have a total disability, meaning:

 - You have been disabled for at least 12 months

 - You cannot do any work you did before